 4. Signing your extension NuGet package

 Any .dll files included in your extension are required to be signed with a certificate from a trusted Certificate Authority (CA).
 By default, unsigned .dll files will be blocked from being executed when Windows Admin Center is running in Production Mode.

-We also highly recommend that you sign the extension NuGet package to ensure the integrity of the package.
-While Windows Admin Center currently does not verify the package signing, we plan to implement this in the future.
+We also highly recommend that you sign the extension NuGet package to ensure the integrity of the package, but this is not a required step.

 5. Test your extension NuGet package

 Your extension package is now ready for testing!
 Upload the .nupkg file to a NuGet feed or copy it to a file share.
 To view and download packages from a different feed or file share, you'll need to change your feed configuration to point to your NuGet feed or file share.
 When testing, make sure the properties are displayed correctly in Extension Manager and you can successfully install and uninstall your extension.

 Publishing your extension to the Windows Admin Center feed